The discrete flow category: structure and computation: Hom posets of discrete flow categories

 \end{definition}

-In other words, the coface complex of $\sigma$ contains all the proper cofaces of $\sigma$, with $\sigma$ subtracted as a set from the complexes\footnote{Note that the coface complex is the same as the \emph{link} of a simplex, defined in e.g., \cite{TDAnotes}.}.
+In other words, the link of $\sigma$ contains all the proper cofaces of $\sigma$, with $\sigma$ subtracted as a set from the complexes.
+It is a well-known fact that the link of simplex is itself a simplicial complex.

-\begin{lemma} Let $X$ be a simplicial complex, and let $\sigma \in X$.
-The coface complex $\cof \sigma$ is a simplicial complex. \end{lemma}